History of Saturday Night Live: 1985–1986 season

 Following unsuccessful forays into film and television, in need of money, and eager not to see Tartikoff cancel the show, Michaels decided to return for the 1985–1986 season.
 The show was again recast, with Michaels borrowing Ebersol's idea to seek out established actors such as Randy Quaid and Anthony Michael Hall, as well as younger stars like Robert Downey Jr. and Joan Cusack.
 Michaels also expressed a desire to let a new generation "create it in its own image", seeking to appeal to a younger target audience.

 Writers found it difficult to write sketches for the eclectic new cast, which was reportedly put together in just six weeks.
 The season premiere, hosted by Madonna, received "scathing" reviews according to The New York Times; writer Downey later said the episode was one of the worst in the show's history.
-Head writer Franken was later critical of Michaels' decision to seek a younger cast, observing that it was "impossible to write a Senate hearing", and Ebersol later called the year "very dark".
+Head writer Franken was later critical of Michaels's decision to seek a younger cast, observing that it was "impossible to write a Senate hearing", and Ebersol later called the year "very dark".
 The season overall is considered one of the show's worst.
 In April 1986, Tartikoff again made the decision to cancel the show, until he was convinced by producer Bernie Brillstein to give it one more year.